sap1ens/sap1ens-blog/source/_posts/2013-12-03-start-with-akka-lets-write-some-scraper.markdown

 Since my first meeting with Scala I always think that this language was designed to work in a concurrent environment.
 I wasn't familiar with actors for a long time, but a few months ago I got a task to write a website scraper.
 It's a typical story, there are a lot of nice solutions, but I felt it's a right time to try Akka in action.
 This article is the result of my work.
 I don't want to describe the basic things, so you should be familiar with the main Akka concepts: actors and messages.

-Here is the GitHub repo: [https://github.com/sap1ens/craigslist-scraper](https://github.com/sap1ens/craigslist-scraper).
+Here is the GitHub repo: [https://github.com/sap1ens/scraper](https://github.com/sap1ens/scraper).

 <!-- more -->

 ## The Task

-So, my task was to find some ads on Craigslist website, extract data from these ads and save all results to a XLS file.
+So, my task was to find some ads on ***** website, extract data from these ads and save all results to a XLS file.
 Also, I had a list of cities in US and Canada (472 totally).
 This work can be done in a few steps:

 1. Generate a list of URLs for all cities.
 2. Every page with city results can contain a pagination, so we should fetch all pages.